 Jonathan May-Bowles pleaded guilty to attacking the media tycoon on 19 July at a Commons hearing on phone hacking.

 Judge Anthony Pitts said the district judge who sentenced the 26-year-old on Tuesday had not given enough credit for May-Bowles' guilty plea.

 His sentence was reduced during an appeal at Southwark Crown Court.

 But the defendant, who calls himself Jonnie Marbles, failed to convince the judge he should not have been jailed.

-May-Bowles, of Edinburgh Gardens, Windsor, Berkshire, had pleaded guilty at City of Westminster Magistrates' Court to assault and causing harassment, alarm or distress.'No comedy'
+May-Bowles, of Edinburgh Gardens, Windsor, Berkshire, had pleaded guilty at City of Westminster Magistrates' Court to assault and causing harassment, alarm or distress.